 Aside from the above, the state also requires we remove amenities considered non-essential to a stay at Stanton House Inn.
 As such, we are removing:

-- Self-service water, coffee, honor bar, and our ice machine
+- Self-service water, coffee, and honor bar

 - In-room items such as writing pads, pens, and pamphlets